List of 25 Writing Tools for Bloggers (Mac, PC, and Online)

 First up, a list of tools that assist you with what I find to be the hardest part of content creation: ideation.
 Coming up with ideas to write is surprisingly difficult, especially once you've been at it a while and all of the low-hanging fruit has been plucked and written already.

-Researching in Ahrefs
+Researching In Ahrefs

 1. Ahrefs – You might recognize this set of five tools from another post I wrote, about stealing your competitor's keyword ideas.
 That's because they're excellent both for competitive intelligence and for doing your research.
 Ahrefs is fantastic for looking into the topics and keywords that are doing well on other sites, which is data you can replicate.